 Coconut oil contains many nutrients to benefit your health, including medium-chain fatty acids (MCFAs).
 A diet high in MCFA's provides the brain with ketones for energy and nourishment, instead of glucose.
 MCFAs contain 6-10 carbons, compared to long-chain fatty acids, which contain 10+.
 Medium chain fatty acids differ significantly from their longer chained counterparts and maybe a more fat-friendly, abundant, rapidly used and available source of energy.
 Studies are now showing that coconut oil may be useful in controlling weight gain and obesity, thanks to this, as well as its lauric acid component.

-Lauric acid makes up the largest proportion of saturated fat in coconut oil.
-Lauric acid has been shown to increase HDL cholesterol (the 'good' cholesterol) in the body, creating a more favourable cholesterol profile.
-Lauric acid is converted in the body to monolaurin, an MCFA whose only other natural source is breast milk and is responsible for the absorption of necessary minerals, like calcium and magnesium.
+Lauric acid (LA) makes up the largest proportion of saturated fat in coconut oil.
+Lauric acid may help increase HDL ("good") cholesterol, supporting a healthier cholesterol profile.
+The body converts lauric acid into monolaurin, a compound also found naturally in breast milk.
+Monolaurin helps support the absorption of essential minerals, including calcium and magnesium.
 Lauric acid is also naturally antibacterial and anti-viral.
-It has been shown to destroy lipid-coated viruses, such as herpes, CMV, and influenza, as well as bacteria like helicobacter, and protozoa such as giardia.
+Research has shown that monolaurin can help inactivate certain lipid-coated viruses, including herpes simplex virus, cytomegalovirus (CMV), and influenza viruses.
+Studies have also found that it may help fight certain bacteria, such as Helicobacter pylori, and protozoa, including Giardia.
 Some researchers have also suggested that monolaurin from lauric acid interferes with signal transduction between virus and bacteria, as well as interfering with virus assembly and maturation.
-The immune benefits of coconut oil (and specifically its MCFA content, including lauric acid) have been clearly demonstrated.
+Research has demonstrated the potential immune-supporting benefits of coconut oil, particularly its medium-chain fatty acids (MCFAs), including lauric acid.

 Beyond Its Nutrient Profile: Other Uses & Benefits of Coconut Oil

-All that being said, the benefits and uses of coconut oil hardly stop at its nutrient profile.
+Coconut oil offers benefits that extend beyond its nutrient profile.
+People also use it for cooking, skincare, hair care, and other wellness applications.
 It has recently exploded in the beauty world, as well as a topical solution to dry skin and so much more.
 Let's further explore other ways you can reap the benefits of coconut oil.

 Hair & Skin Benefits of Coconut Oil